 We concur and recommend the construction of complex systems models that are simple in design yet capture selected features of a nuclear deterrence system.
 From these, we can develop strategies that could facilitate descriptions of stability, how to return to stability when disturbances occur, and how it might be possible to characterize the risk of classes of improbable events, if not specific events themselves.

-The elements we have identified that are relevant to the modeling of nuclear deterrence apply to the US system in an external environment or as a subsystem in a larger multiactor nuclear power system and are summarized here:
+The elements we have identified that are relevant to the modeling of nuclear deterrence apply to the US system in an external environment or as a subsystem in the larger context of multiple state actors and are summarized here: